Alexander Volfovich

 Alexander Grigoryevich Volfovich (transcribed from Belarusian: Aliaksandr Ryhoravich Valfovich) (Аляксандр Рыгоравіч Вальфовіч) is a Belarusian general who is the current Secretary of the State Security Council of the Republic of Belarus.
 He is also a former Chief of the General Staff of the Armed Forces of Belarus.

 Early life

-Alexander Grigorievich Volfovich was born on June 28, 1967 in Kazan into the family of Tatyana Yakovlevna and Grigory Aleksandrovich Volfovich, a retired Soviet Army lieutenant colonel, who hailed from Balta (Odessa Oblast of Ukraine) but lived for a long time in Slutsk.
+Alexander Grigorievich Volfovich was born on June 28, 1967, in Kazan into the family of Tatyana Yakovlevna and Grigory Aleksandrovich Volfovich, a retired Soviet Army lieutenant colonel, who hailed from Balta (Odesa Oblast of Ukraine) but lived for a long time in Slutsk.
 The family lived at Soviet bases in Lankaran (Azerbaijan) and in East Germany, before settling in the Byelorussian Soviet Socialist Republic in the early 1980s.
-In 1984, he graduated from secondary school №7 in the city of Borisov.
+In 1984, he graduated from secondary school No.7 in the city of Borisov.

 Early career

 In 1988, he graduated from the Moscow Higher Military Command School.
 It was here where he studied with the former Minister of Defense Andrei Ravkov.
 Over the next 5 years, he served in battalion and regimental level positions in the Soviet Army and the newly formed Armed Forces of Belarus.
 In 1993, he became the chief of staff of a motorised rifle battalion at the 72nd Guards Joint Training Centre.
 After graduating from the Command and Staff Department of the Military Academy of Belarus in 1998, he resumed his work in the training centre.

 In 2002, Alexander Volfovich took up the post of chief of staff at the 361th Security and Maintenance Base.
 Between 2005 and 2008, he served in the Main Operational Directorate of the General Staff.
 He studied in Russia for a year in 2008 at their General Staff Military Academy.
 Upon his return, he became the commander of the 120th Guards Mechanised Brigade of the North Western Operational Command, and later the commander of this command.